 Replacing Teeth After Extraction

-After a tooth extraction, it’s important to consider replacing the missing tooth.
+After extracting teeth in your smile zone, consider replacing them.
 Replacing your tooth helps restore your smile, keeps your other teeth in place, and makes it easier to chew and speak.
 Here are some common ways to replace missing teeth:

-- Dental Implants: These are one of the most popular and long-lasting ways to replace a missing tooth.
-The dentist places a titanium post into your jawbone, which acts like the root of a tooth.
+These are one of the most popular and long-lasting ways to replace a missing tooth.
+The dentist places a titanium post into your jawbone.
 After the implant heals and fuses with the bone, a crown is placed on top to blend in with your other teeth.
 Implants look and feel like natural teeth and can last for many years with proper care.
+To learn more about replacing teeth with implants, see Dental Implants.

-- Dental Bridges: A dental bridge can replace a row of consecutive missing teeth.
+A dental bridge can replace a row of consecutive missing teeth.
 Traditional bridges use support from natural teeth on either side of the missing tooth gap.
-However, we can use implants to keep bridges stable.
+However, we can use implants to keep bridges stable too.
+To learn about our bridge options, see Dental Bridges.

-- Dentures: This restoration replaces rows and arches of lost teeth.
+This restoration replaces rows and arches of lost teeth.
 You can get full dentures if you’re missing all your teeth or partial dentures to replace one or several teeth.
-Traditional dentures are removable but do not last as long as implant-secured dentures.
+Traditional dentures are removable but don’t last as long as implant-secured dentures.
+To learn about our modern dentures, see Dentures and Partials.

-Get a comfortable tooth extraction in our Dallas, TX dental office.
+Get a comfortable tooth extraction in our Dallas, TX, dental office.
 Call Henderson Family Dental at 214-253-4868.
-You can also schedule an appointment with us on our website.
+You can also schedule an appointment online anytime.
+We are your local tooth extraction experts.